PeytonHI/NLP/README.md

 This is not updated fully.. only ngram_lm_nb is.
 I've included a simple NLP paper I wrote for my NLP class (not published) in the main directory called final_project.pdf.
+Code viewable under final.

 Author: Peyton Taylor